Kyle Teel: Chicago White Sox

 On December 11, 2024, Teel, along with Braden Montgomery, Chase Meidroth, and Wikelman González, was traded to the Chicago White Sox in exchange for Garrett Crochet.
 The next year, a viral video was posted of Teel hitting a home run off of Roki Sasaki during a practice game.
 In 50 appearances for the Triple-A Charlotte Knights, Teel batted .295/.394/.492 with eight home runs, 30 RBI, and seven stolen bases.

 On June 6, 2025, Teel was selected to the 40-man roster and promoted to the major leagues for the first time.
-On July 23, Teel hit his first major league home run against the Tampa Bay Rays, measuring 336 feet to right field.
+On July 23, he hit his first major league home run against the Tampa Bay Rays, measuring 336 feet to right field.
+Teel played in 78 games for the White Sox during his rookie campaign, slashing .273/.375/.411 with eight home runs, 35 RBI, and three stolen bases.